 We recognise that some pupils may not have suitable online access at home.
 We take the following approaches to support those pupils to access remote education:

 If you do not have digital or online access at home, you should contact school immediately.

-School has a number of options to support you in being able to access remote education.
+School has a number of laptops or ipads that can be loaned to you.